DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 ```

 Our custom resources for images also need to be included (this way they will be
-present with our executable).
+present together with our executable).

 Simply add `"resources": ["assets/**"]` to your bundle tauri configuration.

 When running in dev mode it's actually running the
 `ionic serve` command.
-Tauri has no control over it's `csp` settings.
+Tauri has no control over it's `CSP` settings.

-However, in build this *is* properly applied and so we might run into a couple of issues:
+However, in build this *is* properly applied and so we might run into a couple
+of issues:

 - Our request to whatthecommit isn't working
 - Not all our styles are properly working
 - Not even our own image asset is working!

 What gives?

-Well we have to set our csp settings to this:
+Well we have to set our csp settings to something like this:
 ```json
 "security": {
     "csp": "default-src 'self' https://whatthecommit.com/index.txt; img-src 'self' asset: https://asset.localhost; style-src 'self' 'unsafe-inline'"